A Lovely Oil Painting representing a Duck Shepherdess By a Pond, by Barbizon School Painter Louis Aimé Japy.

 It represents a shepherdess watching over a flock of white ducks by a pond.
 As usual with this artist the representation of nature is done with great sensitivity….

-Louis Aimé Japy, was born on 19 October 1839 in the village OF Berne, part of the commune of Seloncourt, in the Doubs area of France, and died on 8 January 1916 in Paris.
+Louis Aimé Japy, was born in 1840 in the village OF Berne, part of the commune of Seloncourt, in the Doubs area of France, and died on 8 January 1916 in Paris.

 By the time Louis Aimé had started his painting career, his family had already established quite a name, but not in paintings….

 It had started in a small workshop founded in 1777 by Frédéric Japy, where he had renewed and mechanized the traditional process of ‘établissage’ practiced in the Jura by the watchmaking profession.

 From watch movements, Japy moved on to clocks and diversified into tools, engines, bicycle parts, lighting, garden furniture, pumps, coffee grinders, typewriters, etc. The 1880s marked the Japy’s golden age.
 Nearly 5,000 workers worked in the Japy factories in the region.
 The family had thirteen castles built on Beaucourt and Dasle, and were extremely wealthy.

 However, not wishing to continue in the family’s business, Louis Aimé Japy had given himself over entirely to his passion, landscape painting.

 Although he was mostly self-taught, as was true for most landscape painters, Japy studied informally with both Jean Baptiste Camille Corot and François-Louis Français.

 Following their example, he also traveled to Italy, long considered the standard for natural beauty, and early in his career he occasionally exhibited paintings of Italian themes.

 He first presented at the ‘Salon’ in 1864 and exhibited there until the beginning of the First World War.